zackclan/etchsketch/README.md

 # etchsketch

-Simple project creating a grid of <div> inside a container that applies a mouseover event listener to each div to turn the div black when the mouse enters the square
+Simple project creating a grid of divs inside a container that applies a mouseover event listener to each div to turn the div black when the mouse enters the square